whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/08-vector-iteration/08-00-introduction.md

 - Scale and duplicate vector artwork
 - Use recoloring tools to create variations of color palettes
-- Evaluate creative decisions based on seeing mulitple iterations simultaneously
+- Evaluate creative decisions based on seeing multiple iterations simultaneously